AndreSchakkal/ada-actor-website/README.md

 $$RC_{year}(actor,year) = \frac{1}{n(actor)} \sum_{i=1}^{n(actor)} RC_{movie}(actor,year,{movie}_i)$$

-In this equation, $n(actor)$ represents the total number of movies in which the actor participated during the specific year.
+In this equation, $$n(actor)$$ represents the total number of movies in which the actor participated during the specific year.

 Recognizing that an actor may maintain a certain level of recognition even in years with no movie releases, we incorporate a momentum effect.
-The yearly recognition coefficient is updated with a fraction ($C=0.9$) of the actor's previous year's recognition coefficient:
+The yearly recognition coefficient is updated with a fraction ($$C=0.9$$) of the actor's previous year's recognition coefficient:

 $$\overline{RC_{year}}(actor,year) = RC_{year}(actor,year) + C *\overline{RC_{year}}(actor,year-1)$$

-It is important to note that we initialize the momentum term, $\overline{RC_{year}}(actor, 0)$, to zero.
+It is important to note that we initialize the momentum term, $$\overline{RC_{year}}(actor, 0)$$, to zero.

 Finally, to obtain an actor's overall recognition coefficient, we aggregate the yearly recognition coefficients with momentum over a span of years: